Injamam001/SQL_Project_Netflix/readme.md

 - Explore and categorize content based on specific criteria and keywords.

 # Dataset
-You can access the dataset used for this project [here](https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download)
+You can access and download the dataset used for this project [HERE](https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download)

 # Data quality improvement steps
 - Removed blank rows